-A common issue that couples bring into therapy is how to repair their relationship after an affair.
+As a couples therapist, one of the most common issues that couples bring to me is how to repair their relationship after an affair.

 Alex has had an affair.
 Alex constantly apologises for the affair and promises NEVER to stray again

 Sam is devastated, and constantly questions Alex to find out all the details: places, times, what was said and what happened.
 No matter how many questions Alex answers, Sam persists with more questions.